 Among these laws are the federal False Claims Act, the Health Insurance Portability and Accountability Act of 1996, or HIPAA, the federal anti-kickback statute and the provision of the Social Security Act commonly known as the "Stark Law."
 These laws, and particularly the anti-kickback statute and the Stark Law, impact the relationships that we may have with physicians and other referral sources.
 We have a variety of financial relationships with physicians who refer patients to our facilities, including employment contracts, leases and professional service agreements.
 We also provide financial incentives, including minimum revenue guarantees, to recruit physicians into communities served by our hospitals.
 The Office of the Inspector General of the Department of Health and Human Services, or OIG, has enacted safe harbor regulations that outline practices that are deemed protected from prosecution under the anti-kickback statute.
 A number of our current arrangements, including financial relationships with physicians and other referral sources, may not qualify for safe harbor protection under the anti-kickback statute.
-Failure to meet a safe harbor does not mean that the arrangement necessarily violates the anti-kickback statute, but may subject the arrangement to greater scrutiny.
-We cannot assure that practices that are outside of a safe harbor will not be found to violate the anti-kickback statute.
-CMS recently published a Medicare self-referral disclosure protocol, which is intended to allow providers to selfdisclose actual or potential violations of the Stark law.
+Failure to meet a safe harbor does not mean that the arrangement necessarily violates the anti-kickback statute.
+CMS recently published a Medicare self-referral disclosure protocol, which is intended to allow providers to self-disclose actual or potential violations of the Stark law.
 Because there are only a few judicial decisions interpreting the Stark law, there can be no assurance that our hospitals will not be found in violation of the Stark law or that self-disclosure of a potential violation would result in reduced penalties.